anhtuan0811/Telecom-Churn-Analysis/README.md

 ---
 ## 🔎  Explore data and test model

-### The Process is following - [Code & Presentation](https://github.com/anhtuan0811/Mental-Health/blob/main/EDA%20and%20Machine%20Learning.md) or [Only Code](https://github.com/anhtuan0811/Mental-Health/blob/main/Mental_Health_Project.ipynb)
+### The Process is following - [Code & Presentation]or [Only Code]

-- Import Library and dataset
-- Explore data
-- Relationship Charts
-- Encoding
-- Correlation Matrix
-- Scaling & Fitting
-- Tuning
-- Evaluate Model
-- Success method plt
-- Creating predictions on test set

 ---

 # 🧾 What can you practice with this case study?
 - Python
-  - pandas, numpy,matplotlib,seaborn, scpipy.
-  - Cleaning, check Null values, transforming.
-  - Running model,Scaling model, Fiting model, Testing model.
+ - Pandas, numpy, matplotlib, seaborn, scipy.
+ - Data cleaning, checking for null values, and data transformation.
+ - Running models, fitting models, and testing models.
-  - Def function.
+ - Defining functions.
+ - Using SMOTE-ENN to address data imbalance.